ryanroat/randomColors/README.md

 # randomColors
-this project uses a native css variable to manipulate the DOM to change the background color of a div/box
+this project uses native css variables to manipulate the DOM to change the background color, text color and border color of a div/box

 numerical color value is randomly generated in javascript as a decimal and converted to a string hex code